Ji-Hwan Bae Player Props: Pirates vs. Red Sox

 Red Sox Pitching Rankings (2022)

-- The Red Sox pitching staff ranked 19th in MLB last season with a collective 8.5 strikeouts per nine innings.
+- The Red Sox pitching staff was 19th in MLB last season with a collective 8.5 strikeouts per nine innings.

 - The Red Sox gave up 185 total home runs last season (1.1 per game) to rank 23rd in baseball.

-- In his last appearance on Tuesday, Aug.
-30, the 27-year-old right-hander, started and went 4 1/3 innings against the Minnesota Twins.
+- In his last appearance on Wednesday, Oct.
+5, the 30-year-old righty, started and went four innings against the Tampa Bay Rays.

 © 2023 Data Skrive.
 All rights reserved.